-- a If applicant requests, they can decline, but can be withdrawn (e.g. if they don't want to wait for other choices).
+- a If an applicant requests, they can decline, but can be withdrawn (e.g. if they don't want to wait for other choices).
 The provider might withdraw an offer if an applicant has been found to have omitted key information or provided fraudulent information. - b If the applicant's situation has changed significantly, for example, their exam results are different.
 You must advise the applicant of the change first.
-Amended decision. - c At the applicant's request or if a change is necessary.
+Amended decision. - At the applicant's request or if a change is necessary.
 You must advise the applicant of the change first.
-Amended decision.
+Amended decision. - d You do not have to contact the applicant; they will automatically be notified of the change.
+Amended decision. - e If the applicant's situation has changed significantly, contact the HEP Team for advice. - f Reason for rejection.
+Optional.
+Amended decision. - g To add non-academic conditions.